 The Hamilton Light Rail Transit Environmental Project Report (EPR) was undertaken to assess the feasibility of the B-Line Rapid Transit Project.
-Subject to additional studies, budget approval and implementation phasing, the expected completion of Light Rail Transit (LRT) is scheduled for 2024.

-The LRT is planned to operate within the study area, with the western terminus of the B-Line LRT located adjacent to McMaster University.
+Subject to further studies, budget approval and implementation phasing, the expected completion of Light Rail Transit (LRT) is scheduled for 2024.
+The LRT will operate within the study area, with the western terminus of the B-Line LRT located adjacent to McMaster University.
 Preliminary scenarios have the B-line LRT operating with a 6-minute frequency.
-After construction of the

-LRT system, the following changes will be made to traffic circulation in the community:
+With the implementation of the LRT the following key changes will be made to traffic circulation:

-- Between the western limit (i.e., McMaster stop, just east of Cootes Drive) and Dalewood Avenue, the LRT will operate on the north side of Main Street in both directions.
-The existing turning movements will be maintained throughout this section of the corridor; - East of Haddon Avenue, the shared centre left-turn lane will be eliminated and unsignalized intersections will be limited to right-in / right-out movements only; - Between Haddon Avenue and Leland Street, one westbound through lane will be eliminated (i.e., resulting in two through lanes instead of three through lanes); and, - The one-way circulation will be retained (westbound of King Street West; eastbound on Main Street West).
+- Between the western limit (i.e. McMaster stop, just east of Cootes Drive) and Dalewood Avenue, the LRT will operate on the north side of Main Street in both directions.
+The existing turning movements will be maintained throughout this section of the corridor; - East of Haddon Avenue, the shared centre left-turn lane will be eliminated and unsignalized intersections will be limited to right-in / right-out movements only; - Between Haddon Avenue and Leland Street, one westbound through lane will be eliminated (i.e. 2 through lanes instead of 3 through lanes); and - The one-way circulation (westbound of King Street West; eastbound on Main Street West) will be retained.

-In understanding the LRT's potential implications on the local transportation network, the Westdale Traffic Management Study will develop transportation alternatives with the consideration of future LRT.
-However, any medium to long-term recommendations along Main Street will likely be reviewed and revisited by the City when additional LRT studies are conducted.
+In understanding the implications to the local transportation network, the Ainslie Wood Traffic Management study will develop transportation alternatives with the consideration of future LRT.
+However, any medium to long-term recommendations along Main Street will likely be reviewed and revisited by the City when further studies on the LRT are being conducted.